iivanoo/covid-apps-observer/data/data_us/reports/resources/com.citymd.android.city.citymd___12.0.16.005_01/report.md

 > I love I don't have leave home see a doctor.<br> :date: __2020-11-24 18:25:04__

 > Dr.Feldman was very helpful and polite.<br> :date: __2020-11-21 23:09:41__

-> Great experience with the doctors they have its easy to use and great for any day emergency we may have also very confidential I will recommend this add<br> :date: __2020-11-21 17:38:08__

-> Love Love Love this ability to see a doctor online!<br> :date: __2020-11-20 15:17:36__

-> Easy to use and able to choose from a list of doctors that are available at the time.
-Very great to use especially during this crisis we're experiencing<br> :date: __2020-11-20 07:30:43__